CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 6. The Add policy definition(s) pane opens: <br>
 Add each policy one by one:
+      Search and select the below policy definitions and Click on **Add**
     - *Managed identity should be used in your Function App*
     - *Custom subscription owner roles should not exist*
     - *Public network access on Azure SQL Database should be disabled*